cknoll/python-c-code-example/README.md

 ### Notes:

-- so far this code only has been tested on debian 8 with python 2.7
+- This code has been tested on Debian 12 with Python 3.12.
-- nevertheless it is expeced to run (with small adaptions) on other platforms as well
+- Nevertheless it is expected to run (with small adaptions) on other platforms as well.